TITLE Coordinator, Telecommunications

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Experience: A minimum of five years of experience in telecommunications analysis and design of a major multi-vendor, multi-service environment is required.
 Demonstrated successful experience managing complex telecommunications-based projects is required.
-Experience developing technology plans for new building construction, remodeled buildings, and outside construction is required.
 A minimum of three years of supervisory experience is required.
 Work experience in a higher education environment is preferred.

 Skills: Must be able to effectively manage multiple, complex telecommunications-based projects concurrently.
 Effective interpersonal, customer service, organizational, and team-building skills are required.
 The ability to maintain confidentiality in regard to information processed, stored, or accessed by the systems is required.
 Excellent verbal and written communication skills and proficiency in writing technical specification documents are required.
-The ability to read, understand, create, and modify professional construction plans is required.
 Strong technical skills and current technical knowledge are required.
 The ability to work effectively with a variety of constituencies possessing a wide range of technical knowledge is required.
-A thorough understanding of telecommunications enterprise voice switches, voice mail systems, video surveillance systems, and door access systems is required.
-The ability to solve telecommunications-related problems by using diagnostic techniques and protocols is required.
+A thorough understanding of telecommunications enterprise voice switches, voice mail systems, The ability to solve telecommunications-related problems by using diagnostic techniques and protocols is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.